Bell test: Overview

-In 1964, John Stewart Bell proposed his now famous theorem, which states that no physical theory of hidden local variables can ever reproduce all the predictions of quantum mechanics.
+In 1964, John Stewart Bell proposed his famous theorem, which states that no physical theory of hidden local variables can ever reproduce all the predictions of quantum mechanics.
 Implicit in the theorem is the proposition that the determinism of classical physics is fundamentally incapable of describing quantum mechanics.
 Bell expanded on the theorem to provide what would become the conceptual foundation of the Bell test experiments.

 A typical experiment involves the observation of particles, often photons, in an apparatus designed to produce entangled pairs and allow for the measurement of some characteristic of each, such as their spin.
 The results of the experiment could then be compared to what was predicted by local realism and those predicted by quantum mechanics.

 In theory, the results could be "coincidentally" consistent with both.
 To address this problem, Bell proposed a mathematical description of local realism that placed a statistical limit on the likelihood of that eventuality.
 If the results of an experiment violate Bell's inequality, local hidden variables can be ruled out as their cause.
 Later researchers built on Bell's work by proposing new inequalities that serve the same purpose and refine the basic idea in one way or another.
 Consequently, the term "Bell inequality" can mean any one of a number of inequalities satisfied by local hidden-variables theories; in practice, many present-day experiments employ the CHSH inequality.
 All these inequalities, like the original devised by Bell, express the idea that assuming local realism places restrictions on the statistical results of experiments on sets of particles that have taken part in an interaction and then separated.

 To date, all Bell tests have supported the theory of quantum physics, and not the hypothesis of local hidden variables.
 These efforts to experimentally validate violations of the Bell inequalities resulted in John Clauser, Alain Aspect, and Anton Zeilinger being awarded the 2022 Nobel Prize in Physics.